First-year student named undergraduate of the year

 “I managed to win an iPad, a glass trophy which currently sits in my room and a full summer internship at Laing O’Rourke which is practically unheard of for a first year.
 Unlike most care leavers I’ve had two amazing sisters who both had to overcome extreme family hardship who have helped carve the way for me to get here.
 They both went to Manchester and are now exceptionally successful; one being a barrister and the other a fully qualified doctor.
 I’m so immensely proud of them and they inspire me to keep going no matter what.”

-“If Brexit doesn’t happen I’ll stay here and hopefully work for a big company.
-Suffice to say at the moment I’m just trying to make myself as employable as possible by taking lots of electives, courses and work experience so when I do graduate I’ll have the top pick of jobs available.”
+“At the moment I’m just trying to make myself as employable as possible by taking lots of electives, courses and work experience so when I do graduate I’ll have the top pick of jobs available.”